awslabs/sbt-aws/docs/public/README.md

   public readonly regApiGatewayUrl: string;
   public readonly eventBusArn: string;

-  constructor(scope: Construct, id: string, props: any) {
+  constructor(scope: Construct, id: string, props?: any) {
     super(scope, id, props);
-    const cognitoAuth = new CognitoAuth(this, 'CognitoAuth', {
+    const cognitoAuth = new sbt.CognitoAuth(this, 'CognitoAuth', {
-      idpName: 'COGNITO',
-      systemAdminRoleName: 'SystemAdmin',
-      systemAdminEmail: 'ENTER YOUR EMAIL HERE',
+      // Avoid checking scopes for API endpoints.
+Done only for testing purposes.
+      setAPIGWScopes: false,
     });

-    // NOTE: To explicitly disable cloudwatch logging (and potentially save costs on CloudWatch),
-    // pass the disableAPILogging flag as true const controlPlane = new ControlPlane(this, 'ControlPlane', {
+    const controlPlane = new sbt.ControlPlane(this, 'ControlPlane', {
       auth: cognitoAuth,
-      //disableAPILogging: true
+      systemAdminEmail: 'ENTER YOUR EMAIL HERE',
     });

-    this.eventBusArn = controlPlane.eventBusArn;
+    this.eventBusArn = controlPlane.eventManager.busArn;
     this.regApiGatewayUrl = controlPlane.controlPlaneAPIGatewayUrl;
   }
 }
 ```

 Notice here we're creating a new [CDK Stack](https://docs.aws.amazon.com/cdk/v2/guide/stacks.html) called "ControlPlaneStack".
-In that stack, we're creating a single `ControlPlane` construct which we imported from the `@cdklabs/sbt-aws` package.
-The `ControlPlane` construct is created with a number of different properties, most of which are used to configure Amazon EventBridge communication.
+In that stack, we're creating a `ControlPlane` construct which we imported from the `@cdklabs/sbt-aws` package.

-Another important concept worth pointing out here is the pluggability of this approach.
+Another important concept worth pointing out here is the plug-ability of this approach.
 Notice we're creating an "auth" component, called "CognitoAuth".
 This component implements the [`IAuth`](/API.md#iauth-) interface defined in the SBT core package.
 We currently have a Cognito implementation of `IAuth`, but we could technically implement that interface with any identity provider.

 ##### Build it